 While you can find NFL Free to air action on Channel 7, the best prime time coverage will be shown on ESPN of Australia (Foxtel), to include every Thursday night, Sunday night and Monday night contest airing Live, along with replays of the biggest match-ups on their broadcast schedule and the option to watch the NFL live online.

 So if you’re a resident of Australia you may wish to review the Foxtel from Telstra Sport combo pack.
-With the Sports Combo you can watch popular TV including the NFL on ESPN live at home, and if you have to be out and about you can stream the NFL on ESPN free using the Foxtel App within minutes of signing up.
+With the Sports Combo you can watch popular TV including the NFL on ESPN live at home, and if you have to be out and about you can stream the NFL free using Foxtel Go within minutes of signing up.

 AFC Teams to Watch

 The AFC Conference in the NFL could well be dominated by just a few sides, most notably the airing of the Patriots as they go for a record-breaking eighth consecutive Conference Championship game.
-The biggest obstacles to their chances appear to be the Jacksonville Jaguars, led by five Pro-Bowlers on defence, and the Pittsburgh Steelers, who will once again rely on QB Ben Roethlisberger, WR Antonio Brown and RB LeVeon Bell.
+The biggest obstacles to their chances appear to be the Jacksonville Jaguars, led by five Pro-Bowlers on defence, and the Pittsburgh Steelers, who will once again rely on QB Ben Roethlisberger, WR Antonio Brown and RB LeVeon Bell, and if their games air on ESPN of Australia you can watch the NFL online with Foxtel Now from Telstra.

 NFC Teams to Watch